UHBiocomputation/UHVPN-from-command-line/README.md

 `python connect_UHVPN.py -u ab12ced@herts.ac.uk`

 ## Requirements
+### Chrome web browser
+The script is using Chrome, but it could be adapted to work with Firefox as well.

 ### Webdriver-manager & selenium
 [Selenium](https://www.selenium.dev/documentation/) is for browser automation.
 It requires a browser driver.
 Follow the [instructions on the selenium site](https://www.selenium.dev/documentation/webdriver/getting_started/install_drivers/) depending on your OS to install one.
 Or get it all via the wonderful conda/mamba: